Adapted from Chapter 10 of the Psychedelic Explorer’s Guide by Jim Fadiman

 - A new approach to the design of a vibratory microtome

-- A chair design modeled and accepted by the manufacturer
+- A chair design modelled and accepted by the manufacturer

 - A letterhead design approved by the customer

-- A design of a private dwelling approved by the client Table 9.3
+- The design of a private dwelling approved by the client